- 1½ lbs sweet potatoes* (about 2 large) - I used white japanese sweet potatoes

 - Add the garlic.
 Give it a stir and sauté for about 45 second to a minute or until fragrant.

-- Add the tomatoes and reduce the heat, bring to a gentle simmer.
+- Add the tomatoes and move to the Simmering Plate, bring to a gentle simmer.
 Simmer for about 10 minutes.
 Season with salt and pepper to taste.

 - Remove from the heat and stir in the fresh basil.
 Toss a few spoonfuls of the sauce with the cooked gnocchi, top with additional fresh basil, red pepper flakes and shredded cheese, if you’d like.